What Is an Attorney Trust Account?

 - Understand the consequences.
 When reviewing the rules, law firms must remain aware of the consequences of falling out of compliance with lawyer trust account rules.

 - Remain transparent.
-Don’t allow billing practices to become a mystery.
-Lawyers should leverage legal industry specific software like Smokeball to track time and expenses accurately.
+Don't allow billing practices to become a mystery.
+Lawyers should leverage legal industry-specific software like Smokeball to track time and expenses accurately.

 - Never comingle funds.
 Always keep law firm operating accounts separate from client funds accounts so that there is never any appearance of noncompliance with the rules.
-The easiest way to achieve this goal is with trust accounts that are integrated into case management software.
+The easiest way to achieve this goal is with trust accounts integrated into case management software.

 Ready to see what Smokeball can do for your firm?
 Get your free demo today and see the Smokeball difference!